dcervantesv/eSIDH/README.md

 protocols run the following.
 >`make PRIME=prime ARCH=x64 CC=compiler OPT_LEVEL=FAST USE_MULX=TRUE/FALSE USE_ADX=TRUE/FALSE SET=EXTENDED`

-where `prime` could be one of the following
+where `prime` could be one of the following:

 - `P443_3_5_1`
 - `P765_3_5_1`
 - `P751_3_1`
 - `P434_3_1`

 This create the executable files

 - `arith_tests-prime`
 - `sidhprime/test_SIDH`
 - `sikeprime/test_SIKE`